openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         expression ('?.')? '[' expression ']'
         ;

-Any indexing expression has two subexpressions:
+Any *indexing expression* has two subexpressions as follows:

 -  *Object reference expression* before the left bracket; and
 -  *Index expression* inside the brackets.